freedxmgxd/tier_tracker/README.md

 ## Usage

 To enable the bot, type `!ping` in the channel that the bot has access to.
-The bot will then respond with a message that says `Pong!`.
+The bot will then respond with a message that says, `Pong!`.
 This means that the bot is online and ready to be used.

 To a player be tracked, type `!track <summoner name>`.
 This means that the bot is now tracking the player's tier and will assign them a role in the discord channel based on their tier, which will be updated every time the player logs in to the discord channel.